Osborne Chain-of-Lakes

 Because much of the lake is surrounded by John Prince Park, bank access is plentiful.
 The park has a public boat ramp and fishing dock.
 Picnic pavilions, a campground and public restrooms are also present.
 There are no marinas, fish camps, or bait and tackle stores on the lake.
 An Osborne-Ida Chain of Lakes map and brochure is available.
 Numbers to call for information or guide service on Lake Osborne are Xtreme Rods, Inc. (561-296-7637) and fish guide Butch Moser (561-732-5996).

-The Osborne Chain-of-Lakes is also an excellent place to target a variety of panfish including bluegill and redear sunfish.
-Anglers aiming to catch these fish should look for patches of vegetation with small jigs or live worms for the best results and continue to move until fish are found.
+The Osborne Chain-of-Lakes is also an excellent place to target a variety of panfish including Bluegill and Redear Sunfish.
+Anglers should target patches of vegetation using small jigs or live worms, while exploring different areas of vegetation until fish are located.

 Popular Species